rikhoffbauer/chrome-devtools-mcp-server/README.md

   "mcpServers": {
     "chrome-devtools": {
       "command": "npx",
-      "args": [
-        "chrome-devtools-mcp@latest",
-        "--autoConnect",
+      "args": ["chrome-devtools-mcp@latest", "--autoConnect", "--channel=beta"]
-        "--channel=canary"
-      ]
     }
   }
 }
 ```

-Note: you have to specify `--channel=canary` until Chrome M144 has reached the
+Note: you have to specify `--channel=beta` until Chrome M144 has reached the
 stable channel.

 **Step 3:** Test your setup